Watoosh!

 Watoosh! is the only studio album released by Canadian rock band Pezz, released in 1999 before they changed their name to Billy Talent.
+The sound was described as a varied mix of punk, ska, funk and hip-hop, and as less focused than later releases by the band.

 The album was re-released in 2005 through Atlantic Records.
-The album was remastered and re-released on May 31, 2024, and released on vinyl for the first time on December 20, 2024.
+It was remastered and re-released again on May 31, 2024, and released on vinyl for the first time on December 20, 2024.